aquatints/dogpics-offline/README.md

-# dogpics-offline
+# dogpics is offline
-offline page for dogpics
+dogpics is temporarily offline, and will be back soon. we a-paw-logize for the inconvenience.